Parenting Arrangements

 When considering Parenting Arrangements and making Parenting Orders, the Court must regard the best interests of the child(ren) as the paramount consideration.

-The Court determines what is in a child’s best interest by taking into consideration the factors listed at section 60CC of the Family Law Act and adopts a ‘two tiered’ approach requiring the Court to have regard to both the ‘primary’ and ‘additional’ considerations.
+The Court determines what is in a child’s best interests by taking into consideration the following six (6) factors which are are set out in the Family Law Act 1975 (Cth).

 When You Agree